Hulcox/VirtualMachineGenerator/README.md

 Once logged in, you will be redirected to the dashboard.<br>

-You can create a VM by clicking on the "Create VM" button.<br>
+You can create a VM by clicking on the "Crée une machine" button.<br>

 After creating a VM, the VM will be added to the VM list and will be deleted after 10 minutes.<br>